iann0036/tf-cfn-provider/README.md

 Once the handler stack is created, you may use the below resources by adding the `Terraform` transform to your stack.
 This will transform your input template to convert the Terraform:: resources into Custom Resources that will handle the lifecycle within that provider.

 Most providers will require you to store credentials and/or other provider-specific settings within AWS Secrets Manager in order to access their services, generally in the secret name format **terraform/_provider-name-lowercase_**.
+You can also use [template metadata](examples/metadata.yaml) to override these settings.

 ## Providers